How To Start in Real Estate

 All real estate agents need to be licensed in their state.
 Additionally, most states require agents to work under the supervision of a broker.
 To maintain a real estate license, agents need to complete several continuing education hours and submit a renewal application.

-Demand for real estate agents is expected to grow by 7% from 2018 to 2028, which is faster than the national average.
+Demand for real estate agents is expected to grow by about 4% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
 Real estate agents who work in states with higher housing prices usually earn a larger salary.

 Explore more articles